 With the new Panton Chrome edition, an old dream of the designer finally comes to fruition: back in the early 1970s he had explored the option of giving the Panton Chair a mirrored surface.

 He felt that the chair’s dynamic curves were particularly suited to a reflective coating; however, the sensitivity of such a surface to scratching was an insurmountable technical obstacle at that time.

 Today, almost 50 years later, a reliable yet complex procedure is available, one that involves highly specialised hand craftsmanship.
 The dazzling mirrored effect of Panton Chrome is the result of a metallisation process, in which metal particles are embedded in multiple layers of varnish.
 This complex coating system is resilient enough to cope with the slight movement of the cantilever chair when in use, while being sufficiently robust to protect the sensitive surface.
 The limited edition of Panton Chrome highlights the chair’s sculptural qualities in a spectacular way.

-vintage Panton photos by Photos: Louis Schnakenburg, Copenhagen; Schnakenburg & Brahl, courtesy of Vitra
+Vintage Panton photos by: Louis Schnakenburg, Copenhagen; Schnakenburg & Brahl, courtesy of Vitra